cloud-agnost/agnost-website/blog/2023-07-12-high-level-overview-of-agnost-architecture.md

 ### Agnost Platform Modules

 - **Platform-Core**: This Node.js application is the API server of the Agnost cluster.
-Agnost Studio (a.k.a.
+Agnost Studio (a.k.a..
 Platform-Studio) is the platform's front end that sends RESTful API requests to Platform-Core.
 This module handles cluster user registration, organization, app, and version creation, and for each version, management of data models, endpoints, cron jobs, message queues, and